 Often, we seek braces as a solution for crooked teeth.
 However, there are instances where our dental problems come from our bites or the way the upper and lower teeth line up.
 Two common types of poor bites are overjet and overbite.
 These two conditions can be severe but are highly treatable—and understanding these conditions will help you determine the best plan for you or your child to get a confident and straight smile.

-Overjet Vs. Overbite: What's The Difference?
+Overjet vs. Overbite: What's the Difference?

-Fixing overjet and overbite involves moving the teeth into a healthy alignment, often through the use of orthodontic devices, surgery or a combination of both.
-While the methods and appliances used to correct both issues are similar, your team of dental professionals will tailor your treatment plan to your needs.Functional Appliances
+Don’t worry—there are ways to get your or your child’s teeth back into proper alignment.
+Treatment for overbite and overjet typically involves the use of orthodontic devices, surgery, or a combination of both.
+While the methods and appliances used to correct both issues are similar, your team of dental professionals will tailor your treatment plan to your needs.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.